segmentio/segment-docs/src/guides/usage-and-billing/mtus-and-throughput.md

 There are also some scenarios in which MTU numbers may be higher than expected because a new anonymousId or userId may be generated for a single user.

-1) Analytics.reset() was called
+- `Analytics.reset()` was called

-2) If the user already had a userId assigned (aka user\_id was NOT null), and then identify(xxx) was called with a different userId value
+- If the user already had a userId assigned (meaning `user_id` was NOT `null`), and then `identify(xxx)` was called with a different `userId` value

-3) If the anonymousId is changed manually, via analytics.user().anonymousId(xxx)
+- If the `anonymousId` is changed manually, via `analytics.user().anonymousId(xxx)`

-4) If the user goes from one page to another, and each page has a different domain- in this case the 2nd page will have a different anonymousId
+- If the user goes from one page to another, and each page has a different domain - in this case the second page will have a different `anonymousId`

-5) If the user goes from one page to another and the second page exists within an iFrame
+- If the user goes from one page to another and the second page exists within an iFrame

-6) If the user visits the website from a different browser - each browser will generate a different anonymousId
+- If the user visits the website from a different browser - each browser generates a different `anonymousId`

-7) If the user visits the page incognito
+- If the user visits the page incognito

-8) If the user clears their cookies
+- If the user clears their cookies

 If you suspect there is an implementation error causing your MTU number to rise please contact us immediately and we are happy to help you resolve the issue.